 As the most basic level, the more expensive your lifestyle, the more income you’ll require in retirement to maintain it.
 Especially for high-earners, saving outside of a 401(k) is likely necessary to maintain the same standard of living in retirement.
 A brokerage account is typically the best type of investment account in this situation, as there are no limits on how much you can contribute.

 Fortunately, the best way to combat lifestyle inflation is usually the easiest.
 Automating your savings to systematically sweep extra cash into an investment account or high-yielding savings account is a great way to set it and forget it.
 Even though funds in a brokerage account can be liquidated at any time without a penalty (though subject to capital gains taxes), the extra steps required to obtain the cash helps prevent investors from making large impulse purchases.

 Also consider holding emergency savings or goal-based funds at a separate institution from your regular cash accounts.
-Individuals are tempted to ‘spend what they see’ so excluding those funds from daily visibility can help keep you on track.
+It’s tempting to spend what you see, so excluding those funds from daily visibility can help keep you on track.

 Seek professional help

-The best time to engage a professional advisor is actually before there is a glaring need for one.
-Waiting until tax issues arise to call a CPA or contacting a financial advisor after you’ve already retired limits the advisor’s ability to help.
+The best time to engage a professional advisor is actually before there is a need for one.
+Waiting until tax issues arise to call a CPA or contacting a financial advisor after you’ve retired limits your options.
 In many cases, it isn’t possible to rewind time, and depending on the situation, planning opportunities may be scarce.

 Whether you truly need a financial advisor or accountant will depend on your situation.
 Not all investors will require the support of a professional.
-For individuals who would benefit from working with an advisor, delaying the decision may mean missing financial opportunities or delaying your goals.
-Just as the benefits of making good decisions can compound over time through investment returns or increased savings, so too can the impacts of making poor financial choices.
+For individuals who would benefit from working with an advisor, delaying the decision may mean missing opportunities.
+The benefits of making good decisions can compound over time through investment returns or increased savings.
+But so too can the impact of making poor financial choices.